How do I get enough calcium when dairy free?

 For example, calcium carbonate (caltrate) has 40% elemental calcium while calcium citrate has ½ this (24%) elemental calcium so dosage would have to be higher.

-Keep your bones healthy and strong: make sure you have enough replacement calcium (plus vitamin D supplements if you are vitamin D deficient) if avoiding dairy in your diet, or having inadequate dairy intake.
+Keep your bones healthy and strong: make sure you have enough replacement calcium (plus vitamin D supplements if you are vitamin D deficient) if avoiding dairy in your diet, or not having enough dairy in your diet to meet your calcium needs.